 Oral Written Paralinguistic

-Ab speaking reading presenting
+R speaking reading presenting

-Sistening writing viewing
+S listening writing viewing

 presenting

 viewing

-There are three main aims which are interwoven across the strands to capture the holistic nature of language teaching.
+There are three main aims that are interwoven across the strands to capture the holistic nature of language teaching.
 These three aims are relevant at all levels and to all strands.
 The first of these relates to language functions and the purposes for which language is used - understanding the reasons why we exchange ideas.